 \section{Abstract}

-{ Reduced density matrix (RDM) takes a key role in quantum entanglement, from which almost all the entanglement quantities can be extracted.
-Its logarithmic eigenvalues are the famous entanglement spectrum (ES).} Low-lying ES provides the quintessential fingerprint to identify the highly entangled quantum matter with topological and conformal field-theoretical properties.
-However, when the entangling region acquires long boundary with the environment, such as that between long coupled chains or in two or higher dimensions, there unfortunately exists no universal yet practical method to compute the ES or RDM with affordable computational cost.
-Here we propose a new scheme {characterized by a low technical barrier} to overcome such difficulty and successfully extract the low-lying fine ES.
-We trace out the environment via quantum Monte Carlo simulation and subsequently diagonalize the RDM to gain the ES.
-We demonstrate the strength and reliability of our method through long coupled spin chains and answer its previous discrepancy.
-In addition, 2D examples have also been displayed which reveal the continuous symmetry breaking phase through the tower of states in ES. {Our simulation results, utilizing unprecedentedly large system sizes, establish a practical computational framework for determining entanglement quantities based on RDM, such as ES, particularly in scenarios where the environment exhibits a huge number of degrees of freedom.}
+The reduced density matrix (RDM) plays a key role in quantum entanglement and measurement, as it allows the extraction of almost all physical quantities related to the reduced degrees of freedom.
+However, restricted by the degrees of freedom in the environment, the total system size is often limited, let alone the subsystem.
+To address this challenge, we propose a quantum Monte Carlo scheme with a low technical barrier, enabling precise extraction of the RDM.
+To demonstrate the power of the method, we present the fine levels of the entanglement spectrum (ES), which is the logarithmic eigenvalues of the RDM.
+We clearly show the ES for a $1$D ladder with a long entangled boundary, and that for the $2$D Heisenberg model with a tower of states.
+Furthermore, we put forward an efficient way to restore the entanglement Hamiltonian in operator-form from the sampled RDM data.
+Our simulation results, utilizing unprecedentedly large system sizes, establish a practical computational framework for determining entanglement quantities based on the RDM, such as the ES, particularly in scenarios where the environment has a huge number of degrees of freedom.